Focusing on Difficult Directions for Learning HMC Trajectory Lengths: Introduction

 \section{Introduction}

-Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid, neal2011mcmc} is an efficient Markov Chain Monte Carlo (MCMC) algorithm for generating approximate samples from a continuous probability distribution with density $\tpi(x)$ supported on $x \in \bbR^D$.
-For HMC, it is only necessary to be able to evaluate $\tpi(x)$ up to a constant factor and to be able to compute its gradient.
+Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid, neal2011mcmc} is an efficient Markov Chain Monte Carlo (MCMC) algorithm for generating approximate samples from a continuous probability distribution $p(x)$ supported on $x \in \bbR^d$.
+For HMC, it is only necessary to be able to evaluate $p(x)$ up to a constant factor and to be able to compute its gradient.
 Such densities are commonly found as posteriors over parameters in the context of Bayesian inference, where the gradients can be obtained via automatic differentiation if the probabilistic model is implemented in a suitable programming language.

-HMC generates proposals for a related distribution $P(x) P(m)$ where $x$ and $m \in \bbR^D$ are identified as a fictitious ``position'' and ``momentum'' of a particle. $P(m)$ is typically chosen to be a zero-centered multivariate Gaussian with the log-density $\log \tpi(m) = -\frac{1}{2} m^T M^{-1} m$ where $M$ is the the covariance matrix, identified as the ``mass'' matrix, which is commonly chosen to be diagonal.
+HMC generates proposals for a related distribution $p(x, p) \triangleq p(x) p(p)$ where $x$ and $p \in \bbR^d$ are identified as a fictitious ``position'' and ``momentum'' of a particle. $p(p)$ is typically chosen to be a zero-centered multivariate Gaussian with the density $p(p) \propto \exp(\frac{1}{2} p^T M^{-1} p)$ where $M$ is the covariance matrix, identified as the ``mass'' matrix, which is commonly chosen to be diagonal.

 HMC generates a proposal in three steps.
-Given the current state $x_0$, a $m_0$ is sampled from $P(m)$.
-Then, Hamilton's equations: $\frac{\partial x}{\partial t} = \frac{\partial H}{\partial m}$, $\frac{\partial m}{\partial t} = -\frac{\partial H}{\partial x}$, where $H(x, m) \triangleq -\log \tpi(x) - \log \tpi(m)$ is the Hamiltonian, are solved for the interval $t = [0, \tau]$ ($\tau$ is commonly known as the trajectory length).
+Given the current state $x_0$, a $p_0$ is sampled from $p(p)$.
+Then, Hamilton's equations: $\frac{\partial x}{\partial t} = \frac{\partial H}{\partial p}$, $\frac{\partial p}{\partial t} = -\frac{\partial H}{\partial x}$, where $H(x, p) \triangleq -\log p(x, p)$ is the Hamiltonian, are solved for the interval $t = [0, \tau]$ ($\tau$ is commonly known as the trajectory length).
 Typically an analytic solution is not available, so the dynamics are discretized and a suitable sympletic integrator, commonly the leapfrog integrator, is used with step size parameter $\epsilon$.
-The number of leapfrog steps $L$ is related to $\tau$ as $L = \lceil \tau / \epsilon \rceil$.
-The proposed state $(x_\tau, -m_\tau)$ (the momentum is negated to ensure a reversible proposal) is accepted or rejected using the Metropolis-Hastings step \citep{metropolis1953equation, hastings1970mh} that targets the joint $P(x) P(m)$ distribution.
+The number of leapfrog steps $\ell$ is related to $\tau$ as $\ell = \lceil \tau / \epsilon \rceil$.
+The proposed state $(x_\tau, -p_\tau)$ (the momentum is negated to ensure a reversible proposal) is accepted or rejected using the Metropolis-Hastings step \citep{metropolis1953equation, hastings1970mh} that targets the joint $p(x, p)$ distribution.